paurkedal/ocaml-caqti/README.md

 ## Status

-A revised API has is mostly ready, pending a final evaluation.
-If you compile the documentation, you will see that modules are marked with "(v1)" or "(v2)" indicating which revision of the interface they belong to.
+A revised API is mostly ready, pending a final evaluation.
+If you generate the documentation, you will see that module titles are marked with "(v1)" or "(v2)", indicating which revision of the interface they belong to.
 Unmarked module are used by both revisions.
 If all goes well, "(v1)" will be deprecated in favour of "(v2)".